 Prerequisite(s): THNT 500 or advanced placement/permission of instructor.
 Cross-listed as: THET 711.

-This course is a study of the theological and ethical implications of the teachings of Jesus.
+Meets Cultural Context Course requirement This course is a study of the theological and ethical implications of the teachings of Jesus.
 (Offered occasionally)

 THNT 800.
 Special Topics: Subtitle